CARSv2/coda_tools/README.md

-# CARSv2_tools package
+# coda_tools package
-a simple, general package for mature CARSv2 code
+a simple, general package for mature coda code

 ### Installation
 currently you can only import the code from a local repo